Baked Oats For One | Quick And Easy

 Instructions

-• Pour into your prepared tin and bake for 20 minutes, or until it looks golden
+• Pour into your prepared tin and bake for 20 minutes, or until golden.

 • Remove from the oven, add toppings and enjoy.